musictheory/NilScript/README.md

 ---
 ## <a name="protocols"></a>Protocols

-Like Objective-C, oj supports protocols with both required and optional methods:
+Like Objective-C, oj includes support for protocols.
+Both `@required` and `@optional` methods may be specified:

     @protocol ControllerDelegate
     @required